Wilson Bruce Evans House

-Wilson Bruce Evans House is a historic house at 33 East Vine Street in Oberlin, Ohio.
+Wilson Bruce Evans House is a historic house at 33 East Vine Street in Oberlin, Ohio, United States.
 Completed in 1856, it served a major stop on the Underground Railroad, with its builders, Wilson Bruce Evans and Henry Evans, participating the 1858 Oberlin-Wellington Rescue, a celebrated rescue of a slave.
 It was declared a National Historic Landmark in 1997.

 Description

 The Wilson Bruce Evans House is located south of downtown Oberlin, on the south side of East Vine Street opposite Martin Luther King Jr. Park, a small public park behind Oberlin City Hall.
 The house is a two-story brick structure, covered by a hip roof.
 The roof has extended eaves studded with decorative brackets.
 A single-story porch extends across the front, its shed roof supported by square brick piers.
 The interior is finished with high-quality woodwork, milled and shaped by Wilson Bruce Evans and Henry Evans.
 The house was built 1854-56 by the Evans brothers, two free African-Americans, and was occupied by Wilson Bruce Evans and his family.
 At the time of its landmark designation in 1997, it was still in the hands of their descendants.